 Collin County Criminal Defense Lawyers Assisting Clients Charged with Rape

 Rape is one of the most serious allegations that can be made against a Collin County resident.
-Even if no formal charges are filed–or the accused is tried and acquitted by a jury–the social stigma of the accusation may remain forever.
-And if the accused is convicted, he or she not only faces decades behind bars, but also a lifetime requirement to register as a sex offender.
+The social stigma of the accusation may remain forever, even if the accused is tried and acquitted by a jury or no formal charges are filed.
+If the accused is convicted, he or she faces decades behind bars.
+There will also be a lifetime requirement to register as a sex offender.
 This is why the first thing you should do if you have been accused of rape is to contact a qualified Collin County sex crimes attorney.

 How Texas Law Defines Rape